cram-connect/cram-connect.github.io/index.md

 ## Cram Connect Goal
 To provide a intuitive user interface that can provide an efficient system to allow students to discover and rate study spots in and around the UH Manoa campus.

-The system should eventually provide a user sign-in system that allows the user to edit their preferences, filter out study spaces to find an appealing location, and receive real time notifications about the current state of study spaces.
-After the initial development of our website, we hope to add additional features to Cram Connect, including maps information about study spaces and a news feed of the latest updates on users' favorite locations..
+The system should eventually provide a sign-in system that allows the user to edit their preferences, filter out study spaces to find an appealing location, and receive real time notifications about the current state of study spaces.
+After the initial development of our website, we hope to add additional features to Cram Connect, including maps information about study spaces and a news feed of the latest updates on users' favorite locations.

 ## User Guide
 User guide, currently a mockup, provides a breakdown of the Cram Connect website and its proposed page structures.